Singaporean Mandarin Database

 ETYMOLOGY

-• The magistrate is the judicial officer who presides over the Magistrates’ Court.
+• Today, a magistrate is the judicial officer who presides over hearings in the Magistrates’ Court.

-• Magistrates, together with district judges and registrars of the State Court, are legal service officers and are under the supervision and control of the Singapore Judicial Services. .
+• Magistrates, together with district judges and registrars of the State Courts, are legal service officers and come under the supervision and control of the Singapore Judicial Service.

-• The magistrate has first instance judicial powers (hearing cases for the first time) in handling civil and criminal cases.
-The Magistrates’ Court can preside over criminal cases with a maximum imprisonment of five years or punishable with a fine.
-For civil cases, the magistrate can hear cases where the claim does not exceed $60,000 in value.
+• A magistrate has first-instance judicial powers (i.e. hears cases for the first time) in handling civil and criminal cases.
+The Magistrates’ Court can preside over criminal cases with a maximum jail term of five years or punishable with a fine.
+For civil cases, magistrates can hear cases where the claim does not exceed S$60,000 in value.

 例句